nicoleslaw/iterative-writing/interviews/casey-gollan.md

 Hello, Casey!
 I’m curious about the relationship between writing and learning iteratively.
 I guess you could say this project is about Git too.
 Feel free to change the questions, or rearrange them.
 We’ll probably go back and forth 1–2 times in editing.
 Thanks!

-## Where did you first start writing on the web?
+## When did you first start writing on the web?

 ## When did you learn to use Git?
 Why?